How do you become a professional Interior Designer?

 At interiordezine.com we offer a website that will help back you up on your learning, you can do your research there, search for product and materials information, learn about fittings and fixtures, get ideas for brain storming design concepts, learn the “lingo” of designers by using the glossary and get prompted by our newsletters to read something of interest about interiors and keep your creative mind active.

 So to conclude, some countries do not have any form of registration to become an interior designer, whilst this is good for you, it also means that the industry in your country could have “cowboys” or unprofessionals.
 This means that the industry will probably have a bad reputation, no set standards or guidelines which makes it difficult to quote or estimate for projects as you don’t know what your opposition will be pricing on and the consumer often does not have realistic expectations.
 The best thing to do here is set your own standards, get a good reputation and by word of mouth you should be able to succeed.
 For the countries with quality registration practices, then you know that if you pass, you have a high quality education and are employable, and the industry should have a good name.

 I hope that this will provide you with some tools to help guide your career.
 If anyone has comments about any education facilities that have been to and liked or disliked, then feel free to share them with us by commenting below.

-Chris Brown, is currently writing a new website specifically designed for professional interior designers.
-He wants to know what information would be useful to you in your current position.
-He will be covering areas like project management, contractors and consultants, marketing your business, presentation drawing, drafting and documentation, contracts, construction, CAD and more.
-If there is anything that you can think of that would be an advantage to you as a professional, then please make a comment below, or fill out the poll on the left.
+Chris Brown, has written awebsite specifically designed for professional interior designers.
+It has information that is useful to you in your current position.
+He covers areas like project management, contractors and consultants, marketing your business, presentation drawing, drafting and documentation, contracts, construction, CAD and more.